cruiseling/Convenient-Fast-Fourier-Transformation/README.md

 # Convenient-Fast-Fourier-Transformation
-Provide a convenient wrapper for implementing the Fast Fourier Transformation (FFT) and polynomial convolutions.
+Provide a convenient header-only wrapper for implementing the Fast Fourier Transformation (FFT) and computing the polynomial convolutions.

 The C++ library [FFTW](http://www.fftw.org/) is required.